 Why Go For an MBA in The UAE?

 This question might boggle your mind a bit, nevertheless it demands an answer.

 A multitude of multinational companies and their recruiters are increasingly being enticed by the UAE to acquire suitable talent.
-Moreover, world class business schools is a part of the blend and benefits this country offers, which in turn counts as a major reason for the fact discussed previously.
+Moreover, world class business schools are part of the blend and benefits this country offers, which in turn counts as a major reason for the fact discussed previously.

-London Business School and Insead which rank 3rd and 5th amongst the best ones in the world have their campuses here.
+London Business School and Insead which ranks 3rd and 5th amongst the best ones in the world, have their campuses here.